On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

-Applying the theory of factor equivalence to arithmetic Galois modules was fruitful by choosing one lattice to be an arithmetic object and the other to be a standard lattice (module theoretic lattice) as in the following examples (cf. \cite{deSmit, Frolich4}).
+Applying the theory of factor equivalence to arithmetic Galois modules has proved fruitful, with one lattice taken to be an arithmetic object and the other a standard (module-theoretic) lattice, as illustrated by the following examples (cf. \cite{deSmit, Frolich4}).